-Due to the business nature of the Group, we do not consume any packaging material during our ordinary course of business and thus this disclosure is not applicable to the Group.
+Due the Group's business nature, we do not consume any packaging materials during our ordinary course of business and thus this disclosure is not applicable to the Group.

-4.3 THE ENVIRONMENT AND NATURAL RESOURCES
+4.3.
+THE ENVIRONMENT AND NATURAL RESOURCES

 We aim at aligning our business operations with environmental best practices.
 Although our daily operations' impacts on environment and natural resources are limited, we will continue to minimise any such impacts by implementing green practices.

-As we have identified paper usage and electricity consumption as the two most significant impacts of our operations on the environment and natural resources, we will continue to reduce paper consumption and wastage by encouraging our employees using double-sided printing, reusing papers, and recycling paper materials.
-Furthermore, the Group is also committed to being responsible in energy consumption and supports the purchase of energy efficient products and equipment such as LED lights that helps reduce energy use.
+We consider our impacts on environment and natural resources are the emissions from paper usage and electricity consumption.
+In addition to the measures which we have already implemented, we will continue to explore other ways to further reduce our impacts on environment and natural resources.

-4.4 CLIMATE RELATED ISSUES
+4.4.
+CLIMATE RELATED ISSUES

-We are concerned about the rise in climate-related issues.
+We are concerned about the possible impacts of climate-related issues on the Group's operations.

 We regularly assess the adverse impacts brought about by climate change on our business operations and are prepared to react accordingly when relevant risks are discovered.

-According to the Task Force on Climate-related Financial Disclosure (TCFD), climate-related risks are divided into two major categories: transition risks and physical risks.
+According to the Task Force on Climate-related Financial Disclosure, climate-related risks are divided into two major categories: transition risks and physical risks.

 In-line with the mega-trend, there is a global transition to a lower-carbon economy which refers to transition risks.
-Policy, technology and market changes in mitigating and adapting a low-carbon economy may lead to changes to the Group.
-We are not aware of any significant transition risk that will have significant adverse impact on our operations at present stage.
+Policy, technology and market changes in mitigating and adapting a low-carbon economy may lead to changes to our operations.
+We are not aware of any transition risk that will have significant adverse impact on our operations at present stage.

 Physical risks can be further divided into acute physical risk (event-driven) and chronic physical risk (the long-term impact of climate change).
-Due to the nature of our core business, we are less dependence on the environment.
+Due to the nature of our core business, we are not highly dependent on the environment.
 We are not aware of any significant physical risk that will have significant adverse impact on our operations at present stage.